Eye Movement Desensitization Reprocessing Therapy (EMDR)

 EMDR Intensives are 3 hour or 6 hour focused EMDR therapy hours meant to provide faster results or fit better into that busy lifestyle of yours.

 EMDR intensives are a way to make months worth of progress in a single day or few short days.
+They can be completed as an adjunctive therapy alongside meetings with your current talk therapist.
 For example, one 6 hour intensive is equal to 6 weeks of hourly therapy.

-Intensives are offered virtually or in person.
+Intensives are offered virtually in MA, RI, FL, or VT or in person in Millbury, MA.
 At this time, insurance does not cover intensive treatment.